Elden Ring (2022)

 Anyway, I will admit that I came into the DLC with trepidation.
 I wasn't fully opening my heart to it and so a lot of what I may have found enjoyable or good in other circumstances instead bounced off.
 However, I only had my heart closed because of how far from what I wanted the main game was.
 Just something to keep in mind before we go ahead and get into it.

 Let's talk about the lore.
 Miquella.
 I was surprised the DLC ended up being exactly what people expected.
 I was almost starting to appreciate the "answers to questions you weren't even asking" approach they seemed to be using in the past.
-I remember everyone was certain we'd be getting a Londor DLC.
-Nope, here's this other random city you've never heard of.
+I remember everyone was certain we'd be getting a Londor DLC from Dark Souls 3.
+Nope, here's this other random city of pygmies you've never heard of.
 I guess that that's nice.
 It's a little weird.

 I get that some people's souls are lit ablaze from being put in the big sandbox.
-For me, it's a temporary interest that quickly wears out its welcome.
-In the main game, every single time we got into one of the legacy dungeons I felt life coming back to me.
+For me, it's a temporary interest with a short half-life.
+Sandboxes quickly wear out their welcome.
+In the main game, every single time we got into one of the bespoke legacy dungeons with like actual level design happening, I felt life coming back to me.
 It's a sad thing.
 The problem with this big open world is you can't put anything that's really important anywhere, because your player is significantly more likely to miss it than if it were in a dungeon.
 So the whole open world is filled to the brim with stupid crafting items I don't give a shit about and don't want.
 I feel very little desire to peak around every corner because 99% of the time there is nothing of interest there.
 By the time we got to the DLC, there was whole areas where I'm just like "Eh, screw it, move on."
 I guess it was better here in that everything was smaller.
 So it did feel more manageable.
-Whereas in the main game, by the 2/3rd point, I was actively thinking "Jesus Christ, this is a lotta shit to get through."
+Whereas in the main game, by the 2/3rd point, I was actively thinking "Jesus Christ, this is a lotta shit to get through.
+Fuck it, I don't even care anymore" Just a shocking thing to say about a From game.
+Or at least that would been past-me's reaction to hearing myself say that about one of their games.

 There's definitely some pretty areas.
 From remains at the top of their game in terms of vistas.
 But again, sad when those vistas contain so little.
 I really don't like that so much of my time spent navigating these interesting vistas is taken up hoovering in these hundreds and hundreds of crafting materials that I don't want.
 It spoils the good bits of the game when you have this constant malaise of whatever you have to wade through.
 I much prefer when you have the striking vistas and then can go over and explore it and find good and interesting things.
 Dark Souls 3 is a game I'm very mild on, but the Irithyll reveal after leaving the Catacombs is top tier.
 Whereas in Elden Ring, there's definitely some beautiful vistas but they don't really fell like they have as much as staying power to me.
 I would say the best one is the first time you see Liurnia.